dermotduffy/frigate-hass-card/docs/troubleshooting.md

-[AlexxIT's WebRTC Card](https://github.com/AlexxIT/WebRTC) which is embedded by the `webrtc_card` live provider internally disconnects the stream when the browser tab is changed (regardless of any Frigate card configuration settings, e.g. `lazy_unload`).
+[AlexxIT's WebRTC Card](https://github.com/AlexxIT/WebRTC) which is embedded by the `webrtc_card` live provider internally disconnects the stream when the browser tab is changed (regardless of any Advanced Camera Card configuration settings, e.g. `lazy_unload`).
 To allow the stream to continue running in the background, pass the `background` argument to the `webrtc_card` live provider as shown below.
-This effectively allows the Frigate card to decide whether or not to unload the stream.
+This effectively allows the Advanced Camera Card to decide whether or not to unload the stream.

 ```yaml